poseidon-framework/poseidon-framework.github.io/janno_details.md

 - `OtherCapture`: Target enrichment with hybridization capture for any other set of sequences
 - `ReferenceGenome`: Modern reference genomes where aDNA fragmentation is not an issue and other sample preparation techniques apply

 The `UDG` column documents if the libraries for the respective individual went through UDG (USER enzyme) treatment.
-This lab protocol step removes molecular damage in the form of deaminated cytosines characteristic of ancient DNA.
+This wet lab protocol step removes molecular damage in the form of deaminated cytosines characteristic of ancient DNA.

 - `minus`: A protocol without UDG treatment (e.g. [Aaron/Neumann/Brandt et al. 2020a](https://dx.doi.org/10.17504/protocols.io.bakricv6))
 - `half`: A protocol with UDG-half treatment (e.g. [Aaron/Neumann/Brandt et al. 2020b](https://dx.doi.org/10.17504/protocols.io.bmh6k39e))